Explains how to set environment variables on a client node.

 About this task

-env.sh file in
+a local env.sh file in

 /usr/local/mapr-loopbacknfs/conf.
 You cannot simply copy the